President, PM Grieved Over Death Of Umer Sharif - UrduPoint

 Sharif received national awards for the best director and the best actor in 1992 for Mr. 420.

 He was also awarded with ten Nigar Awards.
-Umer Sharif was also a recipient of the Tamgha-e-Imtiaz for his contributions in the film, tv and stage dramas.\932
+Umer Sharif was also a recipient of the Tamgha-e-Imtiaz for his contributions in the film, tv and stage dramas.